Skip to content

 When I am not at SkiUphill cutting skins, fitting boots or mounting bindings, I am a physiotherapist at Rocky Mountain Rehab and Sports Medicine in Canmore.
 Technique and equipment play huge roles in performance, injury prevention and how much you enjoy your time outside backcountry skiing or trail running.
 Our mission is to put customers on the right equipment for them and to educate them regarding progression, injury prevention, fit, technique or simply on where to go!
 Here is an article I wrote a little while ago about hip flexors and backcountry skiing.

-Hip flexor pain is a common affliction among backcountry skiers, from simple soreness to debilitating pain.
+Is a common affliction among backcountry skiers, from simple soreness to debilitating pain.
 “Push through it, it will get better” they say.
 Don’t discourage; there are ways to enjoy these moments spent up in the mountains without limping the next day.

 The Victim: the Iliopsoas